TechRecruitNinja/documentation/README.md

     + [Updating A Candidate](Updating-Candidate)
     + [Deleting A Candidate](Deleting-Candidate)

-Refer to the [wiki](https://github.com/TechRecruitNinja/documentation/wiki) page or [GH Pages](https://techrecruitninja.github.io/documentation/).
+Refer to the [GH Pages](https://techrecruitninja.github.io/documentation/) for the up-to-date version.

-Thank you.

-TechRecruit Ninja
+© TechRecruit Ninja 2018.